 - How many security cameras are installed in New York City?

 Video surveillance is legal in New York.
-When used to monitor security, video surveillance systems are allowed in New York State.
+Video surveillance systems are allowed in New York State when used to monitor security.
 In addition, a video surveillance system is permissible if its installation is visible.
-Still, it is good practice to display a notice declaring that the system owner is conducting surveillance.
+Still, displaying a notice declaring that the system owner is conducting surveillance is good practice.

 It is illegal in New York to use any device to record, obtain, share, or use communications, whether wired, oral, or electronic, without the approval of at least one person involved in the conversation.
 This means that if you are a contributor or have previous authorization from one of the persons involved, you are legally entitled to record a conversation in New York.